"The end of the enchantment was come and the Princess awoke, and she said: 'Is it you, my Prince? You have waited a long while...'"

-She remembered nothing from before this moment.
+She remembered nothing before this moment.
 She explored the crypt, discovered her name, wondered at her whereabouts and, eventually, found the bell that summoned aid.
-Two men arrived, both short with dark complexions and wide mustaches, dressed in trousers, vests, and shirts with high collars.
-They were almost identical, and they did not speak, sleepwalkers who knew not what they did.
+Two men arrived, both short, with dark complexions and wide mustaches, dressed in trousers, vests, and shirts with high collars.
+They were almost identical, and they didn’t speak, sleepwalking through their chores.

-Elena allowed them to clothe her: a dress with a very wide skirt and a low neckline and short, puffed sleeves, with a wire frame holding it up.
-The color of the fabric was too bright to be natural; she could not conceive of where such colors came from.
-She searched in vain for her reflection, watched a serving girl model identical clothes for her, and speculated about what resemblance they two might bear.
-Still she remembered nothing from before.
+Elena let them clothe her: a dress with a very wide skirt and a low neckline and short, puffed sleeves, with a wire frame holding it up.
+The color of the fabric was too bright to be natural; she couldn’t imagine where such colors came from.
+She searched in vain for her reflection in a mirror, watched a serving girl model identical clothes for her, and speculated about what resemblance they two might bear.
+Still she remembered nothing.

 She left the crypt.
 She found the view of Venice from the balcony.
 The patterns of its canals and great old buildings comforted her.
 There was St. Mark's Square, flooded with the tide, and--

 Wait.
 What was that building on the west side?
 Elena leaned over the railing to look at it.
 It was enormous!
 It was extraordinary!
-Who had built it?
-She did not remember it being there when...when what?
-What time and age was she remembering?
+She didn’t remember it being there when...when what?
+What time was she remembering?
 How long had she slept?
-Why did she not know?
+Why didn’t she know?
 Her heart shrank with horror.
-She went back inside, stumbling, her fingers trembling while they latched the door.
+She went back inside, fingers trembling while they latched the door.

 Dazed, she allowed herself to be taken to a sitting room.
 A man was waiting for her.
 He was very tall, with a black beard and dark spectacles that made it impossible to see his eyes.
-She was not certain of his accent; German, perhaps?
-The nearby trunks suggested he had just arrived.
+She wasn’t certain of his accent; German, maybe?
+The nearby trunks suggested he’d just arrived.

 "My lady," he said, kissing her hand.
 "How pleasing to put a face to such a long correspondence.
-I hope you are pleased to see me as well?"
+I hope you’re pleased to see me as well?"

-She smiled in a way that did not show her teeth..
+She smiled in a way that didn’t show her teeth.

 "I have everything prepared," the German said.
-"Perhaps we should adjourn to the terrace?"
+"Shall we adjourn to the terrace?"

-Confused but presuming from his tone that she ought to already know why such a suggestion was ideal, she led him (or, more precisely, she followed her servant, as she had no memory of the layout of the house) to an outer terrace, where the dark, furtive scent of Venice--canal water and smoke--hung in the air.
-It seemed he meant to paint her portrait, though why he would do such a thing here, in the pitch black, was beyond her.
+Outside, the dark, furtive scent of Venice--canal water and smoke--hung in the air.
+It seemed he meant to paint her, although why he would do such a thing here, in the pitch black, was beyond her.
 He made reference to something called a "card portrait" several times.
 He seemed to have no canvas, no easel, and no paints.
-Rather, he spent a great deal of time laboring over a contraption he unpacked, a box that stood on very tall legs.
+Instead, he spent a great deal of time laboring over a contraption he unpacked, a box that stood on very tall legs.

 "You've seen tintypes, no doubt?" he said.
-"The principle is very much the same.
+"The principle is the same.
 We treat the paper with egg whites, of all things.
-You'll find that the image is much superior to the old, primitive daguerreotypes.
-And, as promised, I have a new innovation to offer..."
+You'll find new photography much superior to the old, primitive daguerreotypes.
+And I have a new innovation to offer..."

-Elena smiled again, so that he would keep talking.
+Elena smiled so that he would keep talking.

 He produced a metal bowl, scorched on the bottom and filled with a foul-smelling mixture.
 "If we mix the wire shavings with gunpowder, we can fully illuminate even the darkest surroundings in an instant," he said.

-He kept talking, but Elena was not listening.
+He kept talking, but Elena wasn’t listening.
 She noticed that the back of his lamp was a curved mirror.
-In it she saw the terrace, the balcony railing, and the lights of the city, but she had no reflection at all.
-Imagine, that a piece of polished glass could contain within it an entire city but have no place in it for me, she thought.
-The German was saying something, but she was not listening.
-He was, she was aware, lighting a fuse, but she was so rapt in the curved, distorted image in the back of the mirror that she was only faintly aware of anything else--
+In it, she saw the terrace, the balcony railing, and the lights of the city, but not herself.
+Imagine, that a piece of polished glass could contain an entire city, but have no place for her.
+The German was lighting a fuse, but she was so fascinated with the mirror that she was only faintly aware of what was happening…

 Elena picked up the mirrored lamp and threw it off the balcony.
 The box on legs followed.
 She watched them both sink, and when she was satisfied that the black waters of Venice had consumed them both she went inside.
-She walked past the sleepwalking servants as they prepared to dispose of the unfortunate artist, but she was barely aware of their existence.
+She walked right past the sleepwalking servants as they prepared to dispose of the unfortunate artist, barely realizing they were there.

 She spent time looking in the mirror.
 There was nothing to look at, but she looked anyway.
 Then she rang the bell and summoned the servant girl who had modeled her clothes.
 She cupped the girl's face in her hand and ran her fingers over her cheekbones and forehead and the profile of her nose and the curve of her chin.
 Do I look like this, she thought?
-Is this all I am?
 Are all portraits so unsatisfying, or only the living ones?

-Anger welled up inside Elena and, without thinking, she sank her teeth into the girl's neck.
-The girl screamed and, perhaps, wakened from her stupor, but did not resist.
-She submitted meekly until she no longer had the strength to stand, and then Elena held her up.
-They embraced in this way for a long time while Elena counted the beats of the girl's heart, feeling them come slower, and slower, and slower...
+Without thinking, she sank her teeth into the girl's neck.
+The girl screamed and, perhaps, woke from her stupor, but she didn’t resist.
+When she no longer had the strength to stand, Elena held her up.
+They embraced this way for a long time while Elena counted the beats of the girl's heart, feeling them come slower, and slower, and slower...

 Finished, Elena let her fall.
 The wounded girl stirred, sluggish, as Elena stepped over her, both of their identical dresses now in bloody ruins.
-The two male servants seemed confused when they came on the scene, but as Elena left they went to retrieve the supine form of the fallen girl and perhaps try to revive her.
+The two servant men seemed confused when they came on the scene, trying to revive the fallen girl.
 Elena didn't care.

 Elena pushed on the lid of the coffin and it opened.

 The crypt was cold, bare metal on all sides.
 The lamp was bright white.
-The flame, encased in glass, did not flicker or make heat.
-Witch's fire.
+The flame, encased in glass, didn’t flicker or make heat.
 Elena knew nothing and remembered nothing.

-Men in foolish clothes she had never seen the likes of came to her.
-The dress they gave her was black and so small it was barely there, and it clung to her figure in ways that shocked her.
-They covered her with jewels and brought her strange shoes that made her seem taller and were difficult to wear, and they daubed odd-smelling liquids from tiny bottles onto her throat and breast.
+Men in foolish clothes she had never seen the likes of came in.
+The dress they gave her was so small it was barely there, and it clung to her figure in ways that shocked her.
+They covered her with jewels and brought her strange shoes that made her seem taller and were difficult to wear, and they daubed odd-smelling perfume onto her throat and breast.

-She followed them into a house lit by unreal, heatless flames, ghost lamps that hung from everything.
-She came to the balcony and realized she was in Venice, but it was a nightmare Venice of impossible buildings she did not know and blinding white lights that moved even as she watched them and sometimes flew through the air like stars fallen out of their spheres, ghastly apparitions that could not and should not be.
-Frightened, she turned away and tried to lock the world out.
+She followed them into a house lit by unreal, heatless ghost lamps.
+She went to the balcony and realized she was in Venice, but it was a nightmare Venice of impossible buildings she didn’t know and blinding lights that sometimes flew through the air like stars fallen out of their spheres.
+Frightened, she went in and tried to lock the world out.

-The servant made the room go dark with a wave of his hand.
-The mysterious box's glass eye glowed and, to Elena's alarm, phantoms appeared, glowing silver figures of light on the canvas, not just people but the entire city of Venice, Venice as she thought it should look.
+A servant made the room go dark with a wave of his hand.
+The mysterious box's glass eye glowed and, to Elena's alarm, phantoms appeared, glowing silver figures of light on the canvas.
+The entire city of Venice was there on the wall; the old Venice, as she thought it should look.
 She recognized the clothing and the buildings and the old gondolas.
 Was this woman a sorceress, who had trapped the real Venice in her magic box and replaced it with the apparition outside?
-Elena stayed stark still out of fear.

 Elena's hand darted out, touching the button on the side of the box.
 The phantoms disappeared.
 She stood, pacing the room, heart racing.
 The lights came on again.
 The strange woman looked at her.

-Elena was not sure.
+Elena wasn’t sure.
 She walked to the screen and touched it, checking for any impressions that the moving pictures might have left behind.
 Everything had been real; she had seen it all with her own eyes.
 But now it was as if it had never existed.
-What kind of images were these that were as fleeting as the light of day?
+What kind of portraits were these that were as fleeting as the light of day?

 Both women rolled over on the couch, first Elena on top, then the stranger, then back again.
 Clothes slid off so easily it was like they were barely there to begin with.
-The smell of Elena's strangely perfumed body mingled and clashed with the scent of the woman's own natural smell.
+The smell of Elena's perfumed body mingled the woman's own natural smell.
 Her skin was hard and tanned next to Elena's delicate pallor, and she kissed roughly.
-Though she looked soft and womanish she felt strong, and the two of them fell on and over each other and twisted around one another in tight embraces and breathed each other in while outside the long, hot, Venice night stretched out like a dark mirror, its chorus of nightmare machines noises and washing tides playing on.
+Though she looked soft and womanish she felt strong, and the two of them fell on and over each other and twisted around in tight embraces and breathed each other in while outside the long, hot, Venice night stretched out like a dark mirror outside.

 The girl on the screen was a graceful phantom in a world of silver and black.
-She floated down dark corridors and wept into the waters of the canals, forgotten and alone, a shadow on empty walls.
-At the play's end she stood on a balcony as the sun rose over Venice and then--Elena blinked, dazzled by the image of the dawn--she seemed to catch fire in the sunlight, burning away into tatters that were blown apart in the wind and leaving the face of the sun as the only thing on the screen, a white disc against a sea of silver.
+She floated down dark corridors and wept into the canals, forgotten and alone.
+At the play's end she stood on a balcony as the sun rose over Venice and then--Elena blinked, dazzled by the image of the dawn--she seemed to catch fire in the sunlight, burning away and leaving the face of the sun as the only thing on the screen, a white disc against a sea of silver.

 Captivated, Elena walked to where the image of the sun met the wall.
-She expected it to be hot when she touched it, but it was not.
+She expected it to be hot when she touched it, but it wasn't.
 The light filled up her eyes.

 "Is it real?" she said.

-The strange woman woke.
-Elena turned to her and the light streaming from the magic box shone in her face.
+The strange woman looked up.
+She‘d put half of her clothes back on and returned to her bottle, sulking.
+Elena turned to her, the light from the magic box shining right into her face.